Learn about Sandcastle Day

 Few childhood memories are looked back upon more fondly than building sandcastles on the beach–the hot sun overhead, the cool water washing over your feet ever now and the fleeting beauty of the castles themselves that disappear the moment the tide comes in…there’s no doubt about it, childhood sandcastle memories are magic.

-The History of Sandcastle Day
+History of Sandcastle Day

 From 1989 until 2009, a World Championship in Sand Sculpture was held in Harrison Hot Springs in Harrison, British Columbia, Canada, also known as “Harrisand”.
 Other countries hold their own versions of the world championships, but as you may have guessed, it is not possible to get all the people who want to take part in the same place at the same time due to the expense and logistics.

-Sandcastle Day was created to help us remember just how much enjoyment some sand, water and sunshine can give us.
+Sandcastle Day was created to help us remember just how much enjoyment some sand, water, and sunshine can give us.
 It’s the little things, right?

-How to Celebrate Sandcastle Day
+How to celebrate Sandcastle Day

 You don’t have to live in a picturesque oceanside village to enjoy this day, though admittedly, waves do make building sandcastles more challenging.
-A lake or a river will be great places to spend several hours of this day as well, provided there is enough sand to work with in the area.
+A lake or a river will be great places to spend several hours of this day as well, provided there is enough sand to work within the area.
 If the day on which Sandcastle Day falls should turn out to be rainy or too cloudy, feel free to celebrate in the day before or after so you can enjoy it to the fullest.

 And a sandcastle doesn’t have to be the only thing you enjoy on this day, either–a picnic lunch or a barbecue will likely be just what you need after a couple of hours of intense construction work, and nothing tastes better than a meal eaten out in the fresh air!
 So what are you waiting for?
-Pack a lunch, grab a shovel and get down to the beach to enjoy a day of sun, fun and nostalgia.
+Pack a lunch, grab a shovel and get down to the beach to enjoy a day of sun, fun, and nostalgia.